-- Everyone is required to complete the EHS Protecting the Carolina Community from COVID and Department’s HS Reopening Training.
+- Everyone is required to complete the EHS Protecting the Carolina Community from COVID and to view the Department’s HS Reopening Training.
 The Group Resumption of Lab Operations (see #2) will require signed confirmation with dates that both were completed by all lab members, including PIs, other faculty, postdocs, staff, and graduate and undergraduate students.

 - The College of Arts and Sciences requires submission and review of lab reopening plans, which our Department has modified slightly for internal use.
 This document should be completed: CAS Template Revised for Psychology and Neuroscience [DOCX] and emailed to email@example.com for review. **All human subjects labs are required to complete and submit this template, regardless of the status of their human subjects research and whether their lab activities are in person or remote.
 This will allow the Department to have a current census of human subjects research and related activities as well as to track those changes consistent with the <50% occupancy established by OVCR.** If you are not doing any Human Subjects research, then the Group Resumption of Lab Operations may be your final step in this process.
 Once you submit your plan and receive an email notification indicating that your plan meets at least minimum criterion, then you may resume lab re-opening/re-entry.